 Annual income includes amounts derived from assets to which family members have access.
 Assets are items of value that may be turned into cash.
-For example, a savings account is a cash asset and the bank pays interest on the asset.
+A savings account is a cash asset.
+The bank pays interest on the asset.
 The interest is the income from that asset.